-4.20 Leases (Continued)
+4.19 Leases (Continued)

-Assets leased out under operating leases (as a lessor)
+(b) Group as a lessor (Assets leased out under operating leases)

+As a lessor, the Group classifies its leases as operating leases.
 Where the Group as a lessor leases out assets under operating leases, such assets are measured and presented according to the nature of the asset.

-Rental income receivable from operating leases is recognized in profit or loss on a straight-line basis over the lease terms.
+Rental income receivable from operating leases is recognized in profit or loss on a straight-line basis over the